brian6484/CSKnowledge/Operating System/Linux/Process/Zombie & Orphan process.md

 ```

 clean zombie either
-ask parent to reap it or kill the parent with kill -s
+ask parent to reap it or kill the parent with kill.

 ## Orphan
 When a parent process dies while its child is still running.
 The child becomes orphan and gets adopted by init process (PID 1).
 The child continues running normally but under new parentage.